horsehour/horsehour.github.io/resume/index.md

 section: resume
 ---

-I am a Ph.D student in Computer Science of Rensselaer Polytechnic Institute (RPI), working on inference in partially observed complex networks.
+I am a Ph.D student in Computer Science of Rensselaer Polytechnic Institute (RPI), now working on inference from partially observed complex networks.
 Also, I am interested in Machine Learning (e.g., supervised or unsupervised learning, and reinforcement learning), Artificial Intelligence (AI), Information Retrieval (IR), and their applications in ranking problems (e.g., ranking learning and rank aggregation).

 [Download CV](/files/cv.pdf)